 I recommend Hanalei Bay Resort for families.
 I recommend the Princeville Resort (formerly the St. Regis Princeville) for couples.

-I have a blog post about the 7 best resorts in Kauai, or you can contact me, and we can chat about the best resort for you!
+I have a blog post about the 7 best resorts in Kauai; you can also check out Kauai resorts on Expedia.

 Day 1: Relaxing Beach Day